edgexfoundry/edgex-docs/docs_src/examples/Ch-ExamplesModbusdatatypeconversion.md

 A Read command is executed as follows:

-1. The Device Service executes the Read command to read binary data
+1. The device service executes the Read command to read binary data
 2. The binary reading data is parsed as an INT16 data type
 3. The integer value is cast to a FLOAT32 value